-Use the EXEC mode system-level configure command to access the Configuration mode.
+Use the EXEC mode system-level configure command to access configuration mode.

-Each of the commands in this appendix is followed by a brief description of its use, command syntax, usage guidelines, and one or more examples.
-Throughout this appendix, the ACS server uses the name acs in place of the ACS server's hostname.
+Each of the commands in this chapter is followed by a brief description of its use, command syntax, usage guidelines, and one or more examples.
+Throughout this chapter, the ACS server uses the name acs in place of the ACS server's hostname.